Graduation and beyond

 Masters/MBA study

-You can see your financial options, including potential loans available, on the Edge Hill Money Matters webpages.
+You can see your financial options, including potential loans available, on our Money Matters webpages.
 The Postgraduate Loan is paid directly to you which means you would have to organise the payment of your tuition fees from this loan by liaising with the University.
 The loan might not be enough to cover all of your expenses, so you might want to think about other ways to supplement your income, such as a part-time job or other sources of funding.

 Postgraduate doctoral loan